• Organised by Rural Pact

 • Foster peer learning for participants to share experiences, insights, and best practices, with the aim of developing concrete, actionable strategies for generational renewal across European rural areas.

-The webinar is targeted at rural business owners, public authorities at national, regional and local levels, civil society organisations, networks and project implementers working on youth empowerment, intergenerational cooperation and rural development.
+The webinar was targeted at rural business owners, public authorities at national, regional and local levels, civil society organisations, networks and project implementers working on youth empowerment, intergenerational cooperation and rural development.

 Background